ranitraj/Spring-FitnessTracker/README.md

 1. Navigate to `http://localhost:8080/h2-console` in your browser.
 2. Use the following settings to connect:
-   - JDBC URL: `jdbc:h2:mem:booking_db`
+   - JDBC URL: `jdbc:h2:mem:workouts_db`
    - User Name: `sa`
    - Password: (leave this blank)
 3. Click **Connect** to access the database console.

+This configuration can be found in the `application.properties` file located in the path: `src/main/resources`

 ## Testing API Endpoints

-You can test the API endpoints using Postman or any other API testing tool by sending requests to `http://localhost:8080/bookings`.
+You can test the API endpoints using Postman or any other API testing tool by sending requests to `http://localhost:8080/workouts`.
 Below are sample requests for each available endpoint.

 ### Create a New Workout